RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 For more in depth guidance on how to organise a project (and loads of other excellent advice) check out the [BES' guide to Reproducible Code][bes-guide] - I still refer to this guide regularly.

 ### Documentation
-Your users will thank you (that includes you) when they encounter some actual guidance on how to use your code - maybe they'll actually use it!
+Your users will thank you (_**that includes you**_) when they encounter some actual guidance on how to use your code - maybe they'll actually use it!
 Imagine that!

 It's a great idea to version control your documentation alongside your project (see [version control section below](#version-control)) so that it remains up to date with changes in your code and the two don't get out of sync with each other.

 Therefore, you need to write your documentation in a format that can be handled by your version control system (most likely, `git`) - e.g. as text files, and not a PDF, word document or google doc.
 A number of tools exist for doing this outside of Matlab, be it [read the docs](https://readthedocs.org/), [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) or another documentation generator.
+You could even just write your documentation in LaTeX and combine with a tool to automatically render a pdf ([see CI/CD below]((#continuous-integration-and-continuous-deployment))).

 Of course, you can use these tools for your MATLAB project.
 Your documentation is written in a raw text format such as markdown (like this blog post), or reStructuredText, MATLAB itself isn't being used to execute code in the documentation.
 A documentation generator will process your raw text into a nice PDF or webpage.
 You could even run your documentation generator just using a [continuous deployment](#continuous-integration-and-continuous-deployment) tool such as github actions and never install or run the tool on your local machine at all!